julzaza/wildwitchherbs/_posts/2025-07-09-folk-herbal-first-aid.md

 author_profile: false
 read_time: true
 related: true
 tags: herbs folk-magic herbalism
-categories: [herbalism, witchcraft]
+categories: [natural-healing]
 ---

 Long before antiseptic wipes and factory-sealed pills, people turned to what they had: leaves, roots, resins, and instinct.
 The original first responders were witches, midwives, and grandmothers — women who knew what to rub on a sting, steep for a fever, or smear on a burn.